 You can usually do this by contacting companies directly or using online aggregators that compile rates in comparison charts.
 Keep in mind that any publicized interest rates are sample rates based on set presets for home price, location, down payment, and credit score.
 Your actual interest rate will vary based on your specific situation, and interest rates can change from day to day.

 Next, consider the lender’s background.
 I prefer to work with experienced VA loan companies since their loan processors know exactly what is needed and how to efficiently navigate the loan process.

 I can’t stress this enough.
 Buying or building a house can be a stressful time, especially if you are up against a short timeline.

 I was able to close my most recent loan with Veterans United in less than a month.
 That is fast for any mortgage, whether it is a conventional mortgage or a VA loan.
 (They can be slightly more complicated than conventional mortgages, due to VA requirements).

 Look Into Local VA Mortgage Lenders

-This is the part you’ve been waiting for – where should I get my VA Loan?
-There are two answers.
+This is the part you’ve been waiting for.
+Where should you get your VA Loan?

 I have purchased two homes in the last eight years and refinanced two other times.
-I used the VA Loan for all of these transactions because I was able to obtain great service and very low interest rates.
+I used a VA home loan for all of these transactions because I was able to obtain great service and very low interest rates.

-The two companies I used were USAA for my first purchase and both refinances, and most recently, I used Veterans United, which is the largest VA Mortgage lender in the U.S. (USAA is the second largest VA Loan provider, and the largest military financial organization).
+The two companies I used were USAA for my first purchase and both refinances, and most recently, I used Veterans United, which is the largest VA mortgage lender in the U.S. (USAA is the second largest VA Loan provider, and the largest military financial organization).
 I have nothing but great things to say about both organizations, so I would start your search there.